OVERVIEW & FAQS

 Examples of investments in the community include:

-• In 2020, the FAMD partially funded the Storm Water Mitigation Project (SWaMP) to ensure the Manitou Springs subdivision would be better equipped to withstand large storms without fear of large-scale flooding and damage.
-The total investment for this project was $437,397.
+- In 2020, the FAMD partially funded the Storm Water Mitigation Project (SWaMP) to ensure the Manitou Springs subdivision would be better equipped to withstand large storms without fear of large-scale flooding and damage.
+The total investment funding for this project was $437,397.

-• Remodel of the guardhouse and repainting of the entrance.
+- Remodel of the guardhouse and repainting of the entrance to improve staff capabilities and update its appearance.

-• Updates to the Manitou entrance including switching to drought-resistant turf as recommended by the water district — saving the community thousands of dollars in water costs.
+- Updates to the Manitou entrance including switching to drought-resistant turf as recommended by the water district.
+The update was done under rebate, conserving water and saving the community thousands of dollars in water costs.

 Revenue generated through the FAMD levies is only spent on essential services, meaning on the quality, upkeep and maintenance of access roadways, rights of way and easements for fire protection services.
-These services are funded through resident and IWCC property taxes and a voter-approved special assessment that ranges from $550-$1,030 annually, depending on the lot size.
-The assessment has not increased in close to 20 years.
+These services are funded through resident and IWCC property taxes and a voter-approved special parcel tax that ranges from $550-$1,030 annually, depending on the lot size.
+The tax rate has not increased in close to 20 years.
 Investments in services like these provide residents with peace of mind and a high quality of life.

 Frequently Asked Questions